tbensky/ProjectClock/readme.md

 ## Frame

-To start, you'll have to CNC four parts out of wood.
-We used wood planks that are about 0.8" thick, commonly used for shelving from our local hardware store.
-They come in 12' or 8' long planks, that are 12", 8" or 6" wide.
-Again, the thickness is about 0.8".
-We've also used MDF and smoother cuts of wood (the shelving planks can be pretty rough, but still work).
-The wood has to hold the bearings, which are 7 mm (0.25") deep, so the wood has to be at least this thick.
+To start, you'll have to CNC four parts out of some solid material like wood.
+(Manual cutting is possible though.)
+Any machinable wood, plastic or composite will work too (like MDF, Delrin, acrylic, etc).
+The only condition is that your stock is a minimum of 0.28" (7 mm) in thickness.
+We used wood sourced from planks used for shelving (from our local hardware store) that are about 0.8" thick.
+The material serves as the escapement frame, holding everything togetgher.

 The CAD (.DWG file) is in the CAD folder, and looks like this

 ![CAD file](https://github.com/tbensky/ProjectClock/blob/main/Pics/cad_parts.png)

 Parts 1 and 2 are the sides of the escapement frame.
 Part 3 is the base of the frame, and Part 2 is the top of the frame.
 The circles pointed to by the red arrows are to be CNCed as "pockets cuts" to 0.2730" (7 mm) deep.
 The circles with the blue arrows are to be cut through.
-The smaller (outer) circles on Parts 3 and 4 are countersinks for #6 screw heads and are cut 0.1" deep.
+The smaller (outer) circles on Parts 3 and 4 are also 0.1" deep pocket cuts, and serve as countersinks for #6 screw heads.
 The inner circles on Parts 3 and 4 are to be cut through.

-We get good results using two tools.
+We get good results using two cutting tools.
 All pockets cuts on Parts 1 and 2, and the countersinks and through-holes on Paers 3 and 4 are first cut with a 1/8" end mill.
-Some precision is needed on the pocket cuts to hold the bearings snugly with just friction (and this smaller cutting tool seems to deliver on this).
+Some precision is needed on the pocket cuts to hold the bearings snugly with just friction (and the 1/8" cutting tool seems to deliver on this).
 Everything else can be done with a 1/4" end mill.
 Use tabs on all parts.

 Our CNC simulation looks like this

 ![CNC simulation](https://github.com/tbensky/ProjectClock/blob/main/Pics/cnc_sim.jpg)

 We used a Shapeoko CNC from Carbide3D.
-For efficient wood use, we used a 12"x5.5"x0.8" plank.
+For efficient material use, we used a 12"x5.5"x0.8" plank.
 Set the origin to the upper-left and clamps along the long edges of the board.

 ### No CNC?

 It's possible to make the frame without a CNC machine.
 The only real need is to hold two pairs of bearings 2.36" apart center-to-center.
+Kind of to within 0.01" (escapement are finicky).
 The bearings are 22 mm in diameter; holes to hold them can be made with an appropriately sized Forestner bit.
 Some sanding or firming up may be needed.

 ### Frame assembly